ki4jgt/Book-of-the-Damned/README.md

 ==================

 # Purpose
-**The Book of the Damned** is a foundational framework for building an enriching and connected community.
+**The Book of the Damned** is a foundational framework for building an enriching and connected social haven for those who need it.
 It's a shared cosmology and mythos for morality outside religious contexts and constraints.
 The expectation is a community that builds upon itself and evolves over time to serve the needs of its members and broader society.

 I've used some spare time to hobble together a hodgepodge of cultural knowledge, quantum mechanics, philosophy, and personal observations into a layman's text that I'm placing into the public domain, in the hopes that it grows into something larger.